drufball/yosai/_drafts/threshold.md

 "That's a happy thought."

-They made their way through the darkness towards the pinpoint of light that was the Blades' campfire.
+They made their way through the darkness toward the pinpoint of light that was the Blades' campfire.
 If she hadn't already known the Blades were dangerous, the fact that they were unconcerned about drawing attention in the wilderness would have been a sure sign.
 They paused a hundred feet out and waited for the hunting party to make their move.

 A few minutes passed.
 Denri could see shadows walking across the campfire.
 Big with lots of sharp edges.
 There was a loud crash at the far side of the camp and the shadows turned.
 They ran to the other side of the campfire and resolved into gleaming suits of armor before disappearing into the woods.

 "Alright, that's our cue."
-Denri stood and started walking towards the camp.
+Denri stood and started walking toward the camp.
 Hattori moved beside her clumsily, his eyes straining ahead of them.
 "Hey, stay focused."
 Her voice was barely a whisper.

 _I should be fighting with my brothers and sisters._ An elbow from Denri brought his attention back to the ground in front of him.